edamontology/edamontologyDocs/developers_guide.rst

    - contact edam-dev@elixir-dk.org and claim the "editing token" after first checking that it is not currently taken :)
    - say briefly what you are doing, why, and about how long it will take

-2. Update your local repo with the latest files from the GitHub master:
+2. Update your local repo with the latest files from the GitHub `main` branch:

     ``git pull`` (or "Synch" from the Desktop client)

-   If you've not already done so, you will first need to clone the master repo:
+   If you've not already done so, you will first need to clone the repo:

     ``git clone https://github.com/edamontology/edamontology.git`` (or "Clone" from the Desktop client)